Chorale: 19th century

 Early in the 19th century Ludwig van Beethoven chose a chorale-like ending for his Sixth Symphony (1808).
-Chorale analogies are even stronger in the choral finale of his Ninth Symphony (1824).
+Many of his late works display chorale-based sections, with the most notable examples being found in the Andante Maestoso from the finale of his Ninth Symphony (1824), where a chorale is intoned by the full chorus on both the main theme "Seid Umschlungen" and the subsequent line "Brüder, über'm Sternerzelt" (following a plainchant intonation executed by the male choir only), and in the slow, modal sections of the Heiliger Dankgesang from String Quartet No. 15.
+Beethoven also combined a chorale with the fugue form in his Piano Sonata No. 28, and integrated it as part of the astounding three-voice fugue that closes his Piano Sonata No. 29 "Hammerklavier".
 Felix Mendelssohn, champion of the 19th-century Bach Revival, included a chorale ("Ein feste Burg ist unser Gott") in the finale of his Reformation Symphony (1830).
 His first oratorio, Paulus, which premièred in 1836, featured chorales such as "Allein Gott in der Höh sei Ehr" and "Wachet auf, ruft uns die Stimme".
 His Lobgesang Symphony-Cantata (1840) contained a movement based on the Lutheran chorale "Nun danket alle Gott".
 Lutheran hymns also appear in the composer's chorale cantatas, some of his organ compositions, and the sketches of his unfinished Christus oratorio.